Curious about the different types of guitar pickups? Here, we walk you through the most common electric, bass, and acoustic guitar pickups.

 Passive Pickups

 These were the first pickups invented.
 They’re called passive because they don’t boost the signal.
-These pickups have a warm and organic tone, and as a general rule they’re versatile and can handle for just about everything.
+These pickups have a warm and organic tone, and as a general rule, they’re versatile enough to handle just about everything.
 The main thing they don’t excel at is high levels of distortion.
+Since passive pickups are common, replacing guitar pickups of this type is easier, and you have more replacement options.

 Active Pickups

-As the name implies, active pickups utilize active circuitry that require a power source.
-This is usually a 9V battery embedded into guitars.
-These pickups boost your signal, resulting in a high output and high gain quality.
-Active pickups can also boost frequencies (like treble, bass, or both) from your instrument.
-This is a feature that's commonly available on most acoustic-electric guitars.
+As the name implies, active pickups utilize active circuitry that requires a power source.
+This is usually a 9V battery embedded in guitars.
+These pickups boost your signal, resulting in high output and high gain quality.
+Active pickups can also enhance frequencies (like treble, bass, or both) from your instrument, which is a feature commonly found on most acoustic-electric guitars.
 Further tone shaping can be done on PA Mixing Consoles.

-On electric guitars, active pickups are generally only used for genres like metal and hard rock.
-They are used to produce tones that require high output and high levels of distortion.
-EMG is one of the most notable manufacturers of active pickups.
-The pickups they produce are a great representation of active guitar pickups as a whole.
+On electric guitars, active pickups are generally used for genres like metal and hard rock, producing tones that require high output and significant distortion.
+EMG is one of the most notable manufacturers of active pickups, with models like the EMG 81, known for its suitability for metal, and the EMG 85, which is great for clean tones.
+Other artists who favor EMG include Zakk Wylde and David Gilmour.

 Active Bass Pickups

-Active Bass Pickups are a bit different.
-They are prized more for their tone sculpting capabilities than their higher output.
-This has led to their adoption in a variety of different genres.
-This is a stark contrast to active electric guitar pickups, which are seldom used outside of hard rock and heavy metal.
+Active bass pickups differ slightly.
+They’re prized more for their tone-sculpting capabilities than their higher output, making them popular across various genres.
+This contrasts with active electric guitar pickups, which are seldom used outside of hard rock and heavy metal.

 Guitar Pickup Brands

-In this section, we'll look at some of the most well-known companies that produce guitar pickups.
-We'll look at how these brands have won the hearts of many guitarists and look at their characteristic tones and unique designs.
+Now, let’s look at some of the most well-known guitar pickup brands that produce these various types of guitar pickups.
+These brands have won the hearts of many guitarists thanks to their characteristic tones and unique designs.

 Seymour Duncan